 Abstract

-mTORC1 inhibition via either genetic or pharmacological inhibition extends lifespan in an evolutionarily conserved manner..
-In this study, we activated mTORC1, specifically in the muscle tissues of flies and mice and observed a reduction in lifespan in both model systems..
-We observed reduced autophagy in muscle tissues with activated mTORC1 and then observed that kknockdown of the key autophagy gene Atg8a in fly muscle tissue sreduces lifespan.
-Together these data are consistent with a central role for mTORC1 activity in muscle in the regulation of organismal lifespan.
+mTORC1 inhibition via either genetic or pharmacological inhibition extends lifespan in multiple species.
+In this study, we activated mTORC1, specifically in the striated muscle of two distantly related model organisms representing mammals (Mus musculus) and insects (Drosophila melanogaster),.
+We found a significant reduction in lifespan in both model systems indicating a critical role for the mTor pathway in lifespan conserved across species.
+We observed reduced autophagy in mouse skeletal muscle with activated mTORC1.
+Knockdown of the key autophagy gene Atg8a in fly muscle also significantly reduced lifespan.
+These lifespan effects appear to be restricted to knockdown of mTor in skeletal, but not cardiac muscle in flies.
+Together these data are consistent with a central role for mTORC1 activity in skeletal muscle in the regulation of organismal lifespan.

 Introduction

-mTORC1 is a protein kinase which plays important roles in nutrient sensing, and the downstream responses to elevated nutrient levels1,2.
-Several studies have implicated mTORC1 inhibition in organismal lifespanin yeast, worms and mammals3–5.
-While several mechanisms underlying this lifespan extension have been proposed, the tissue or tissues that link mTORC1 activity to extended lifespan are not well understood.
+mTORC1 is a protein kinase which plays important roles in nutrient sensing, regulating the downstream responses to elevated nutrient 1,2availability1,2.
+Several studies have implicated mTORC1 inhibition as a mechanism of organismal lifespan extension in yeast, worms and mammals3–5.
+While several pathways underlying extended lifespan have been proposed, the tissue or tissues that link mTORC1 activity to extended lifespan have not been identified.

-Muscle is an important potential target tissue for understanding aging, as functional differences in muscle strength predict lifespan in a longitudinal manner6–11will
+Skeletal muscle is an important potential target tissue for understanding aging, as functional differences in muscle strength predict lifespan in a longitudinal manner6–11.
+Furthermore, mTORC1 regulates several important, potentially aging related processes in muscle; including oxidative stress, the unfolded protein response, autophagy and lipid metabolism12–14.
+In this work we tested the hypothesis that activation of mTORC1, specifically within striated muscle, tissue can affect organismal lifespan, in concert with impairments in muscle autophagy..
+Furthermore, mTORC1 regulates several important, potentially aging related processes in muscle including oxidative stress, the unfolded protein response, autophagy and lipid metabolism12–14.
+In this work, we tested the hypothesis that activation of mTORC1, specifically within muscle will affect organismal lifespan in concert with impairments in muscle autophagy.

 Methods and Materials